arav06/aws-fundies/aws-services-fundamentals.md

 Best practice would be to use more than one AZ

-We can put our app into many AZs giving us high bandwidth and low latency such that it feels they are all in 1 data center.
+We should put our app into many AZs giving us high bandwidth and low latency such that it feels they are all in 1 data center.
 If 1 AZ is down, our app will be still be running as the other AZ is up

+Examples: us-east-1a and us-east-1b. us-east-1 is a region and a,b and are the AZs

 #### Features of AZs